 It’s been a year full of volatile, uncertain, complex and ambiguous, or VUCA, events.
 Populist movements such as Brexit in the UK and, when this post was originally written, the election of Donald Trump in the USA are challenging establishment thinking.
-(Update to 2021, Donald Trump is no longer president, however, the presidency and the transfer of power following elections will never be the same.)
+(Update to 2021, Donald Trump is no longer president, however, the presidency and the expectations about the transfer of power following elections will never be the same.)
 Futurist Ayelet Baron describes a phenomenon that captured the essence of leader adaptability needed:

 “You can tell a 21st century leader because they don’t talk about how their organization is structured; they focus on bringing their shared purpose [and message] to the world through their communities.”

 Whether you agree with the changes in politics or not, adapting to the changes before us, using 21st century thinking, is urgent and necessary for every leader.
 Then, what follows, is to clarify your organization’s (as well as any project’s) updated purpose.

 Last month in Mexico City, I presented five strategies useful for assessing and clarifying problems, communicating purpose, and for generating solutions using several Liberating Structures processes.

 As Ayelet Baron has described, today’s leader “goes into the world and breaks down walls by bringing communities together in conversations.”
 That is exactly what Liberating Structures like “Open Space Technology” will do, and what better place to try this out than with 100 owners and partners of CPA firms from all over the world as a part of Russell Bedford International’s 33rd Annual Conference.